chuot/rdio-scanner/README.md

 More detailed instructions are available in the `rdio-scanner.pdf` file provided in the precompiled archives.

+If you are updating from version 5, please refer to [docs/update-from-v5.md](docs/update-from-v5.md) before proceeding.

 # Need help ?

 You can ask your questions or post your comments on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions) at **[https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions)** or on the [Gitter Rdio Scanner Lobby](https://gitter.im/rdio-scanner/Lobby) at **[https://gitter.im/rdio-scanner/Lobby](https://gitter.im/rdio-scanner/Lobby)**.